HoltMansfield/generation-DMS/README.md

 This will do a build and then re-link it with npm link

 npm link puts it in:
-/usr/local/bin/holto-cli (add this to your \$PATH var)
+/usr/local/bin/dms-cli (add this to your \$PATH var)

- now you can call: holto-cli in your terminal
+ now you can call: dms-cli in your terminal